On lattice illumination of smooth convex bodies: Introduction and statement of results

 The set $S$ in the statement of this theorem is the set of vertices of a lattice simplex containing $K$ in its interior.
 To prove Theorem~\ref{main} in Section~\ref{lattice}, we construct such a simplex using an isoperimetric inequality and techniques from the geometry of numbers.
 Most importantly, we express the upper bound on the illumination distance in terms of the orthogonality defect of the illuminating set, a notion we define in Section~\ref{lattice}.
 We also explore our bound in more details for specific classes of lattices; all the notation discussed below is carefully reviewed in Section~\ref{lattice}.

 The bound of Theorem~\ref{main} involves a dimensional constant, the unavoidable dependence on the diameter of $K$ and the dependence on the lattice $L$.
-We can avoid the dependence on $L$ in the case of well-rounded lattices.
+We can minimize the dependence on $L$ in the case of well-rounded lattices; recall that $L$ is called well-rounded if it contains $n$ linearly independent vectors of minimal norm~$\|L\|$.

 \begin{cor} With notation of Theorem~\ref{main}, assume that the lattice $L$ is well-rounded.
 Then